MatildeElene/DAM_26/README.md

 - Read Bøgeskov, Boden, Laite, and Zaagsma
 - Answer element 2, question 1 in question 2 (creating a 'kings' object and inspecting it)
 -  (NAME WHY SOME SORT OF CRAWLING OR () WOULD BE BETTER) in readme.
 -  in readme, add a columns speficiation list

+- write and ask Stephan if he'd rather we skip tomorrow
+- answer e-mails

 *NOTE: Some birth dates are either unknown or given as a range.
 Where a range is provided, the earliest year is used.